iamwhil/graph19/README.md

 @todo : RSPEC and runner.

 @todo : can we add the inclusions in active record?
+See PMac's PR